 Load Zone pricing for any SODGs and SOTGs with approved opt-out applications will expire on December 31, 2029.
 Beginning January 1, 2030, and thenceforth, all SODGs and SOTGs will receive nodal energy pricing.

 Information requested below may be inserted electronically to expand the reply spaces for the purpose of submitting an opt-out election for more than one SODG or SOTG, or as otherwise necessary.
-ERCOT will accept the completed, executed application via email to MPRegistration@ercot.com (.pdf version), via facsimile to (512) 225-7079, or via mail to Market Participant Registration, 7620 Metro Center Drive, Austin, Texas 78744.
+ERCOT will accept the completed, executed application via email to MPRegistration@ercot.com (.pdf version), via facsimile to (512) 225-7079, or via mail to Market Participant Registration, 8000 Metropolis Drive (Building E), Suite 100, Austin, Texas 78744.
 If you need assistance filling out this form, or if you have any questions, please call (512) 248-3900.

 This application must be signed by the Authorized Representative (“AR”), Backup AR, or any officer with the authority to bind the Resource Entity.
 ERCOT may request additional information if necessary.